 Since the founding of our nation, there have been nearly half a billion American citizens.
 Of those, over 12,000 of us have served in Congress.
 Just 115 have become Supreme Court Justices.
 Only 45 citizens have become President of the United States.
 There’s something exceptional about each POTUS — good, bad, or otherwise.
-Project POTUS™ challenges students in grades 6-8 to research an American president and create a video, 60 seconds or less, representing the POTUS chosen in a way that is creative, supported by good history research, and fun.
+Project POTUS? challenges students in middle school to research an American president and create a video, 60 seconds or less, representing the POTUS chosen in a way that is creative, supported by good history research, and fun.

-Roll the tape to start your mission, and read the Project POTUS mission briefs for further instructions.
+Roll the tape on the introduction video to start your mission, and read the Project POTUS mission briefs for further project instructions.
+Teachers who pre-register HERE before January 1, 2024 are eligible for a special classroom gift from Project POTUS HQ.

 Project POTUS is made possible by generous support from Russell and Penny Fortune.
 Interested in helping support the mission?
 Email Molly Beausir at email@example.com.